 Generally, legal advocates help clients with the following:

 If you or your minor child has been abused by a family or household member there is a legal way to keep the abuser away.
 You can petition the court for a PFA for yourself and/or your minor child.

-In order to qualify to file for a PFA, the conduct by the abuser must fall into one or more of the following categories:
+In order to qualify to file for a PFA, the abuser must be either a current or former intimate partner; blood relative; or a marriage relative.
+In addition, the conduct by the abuser must fall into one or more of the following categories:

 A PFA is an order issued by a Judge of the Allegheny County Court of Common Pleas, Family Division.
 A PFA can grant you immediate relief from abuse by a family or household member.

 Under the PFA Act, by law the court can:

 PFA Orders come in three types: Emergency, Temporary, and Final.

 Emergency PFA provides PFA protection after regular court hours and is valid until the end of the next court business day.
 Emergency PFAs can be obtained at Night Court and Local Magistrate’s Courts.